 A workplace survey by Regus revealed that some of the biggest distractions when working from home are family demanding attention and difficulty focusing on work issues.
 Also, unreliable internet connection, no access to specific documents, and house noises are on the list.
 Needless to say, these are issues that definitely make employees waste time when working from home.

 To sum this up, avoiding distractions, turning off notifications on your cell phone, blocking notifications on your computer, and keeping your workstations are some of the things to do to remain productive at work.

 Drink Lots of Water

-In addition, it helps in reducing the risk of cancer, boost energy, and prevent joint pains.
-Of course, all these benefits are incredibly helpful when working from home sitting all day at our desk.
-Moreover, drinking water is one of the keys to work from home effectively and increase productivity.
+In addition, it helps reduce the risk of cancer, boost energy, and prevent joint pains.
+Of course, all these benefits are incredibly helpful when working from home and sitting all day at our desks.
+Moreover, drinking water is one of the keys to working from home effectively and increasing productivity.

 Lastly, a survey by Waterlogic asked employees what drink they think could “highly” improve productivity, and water is by far the most selected response by 73%.
 Straight after that comes coffee, and following it, energy drinks, tea, and juices.

 In conclusion, drinking water is an essential benefit to staying productive at work that all employees and freelancers should be doing.

 Communicate Effectively with Colleagues

 Communication is one of the biggest challenges when working from home.
 First of all, it can be difficult for remote workers to get used to sending chat messages or calling colleagues rather than stopping by their desks.

 Secondly, you may become less of a team player when working from home, depending on your working situation and the time zone you work in.